 The Drain Commissioner is the chief executive officer for the Drain, per the Michigan Drain Code, Act 40 of the Public Acts of 1956, as amended.
 As such, Brian Jonckheere (the elected Drain Commissioner) is formally responsible for maintaining compliance with internal controls outlined in the Michigan Drain Code.
-Timesheets for staff and project materials are reviewed by the Field Supervisor prior to being entered by our accounting personnel.
-All expenses are approved by the Chief Deputy Drain Commissioner prior to assessments being authorized in August of every year.
+Timesheets for staff and project materials are reviewed by the Field Supervisor prior to being entered by our accounting personnel, and expenses are approved by the Chief Deputy Drain Commissioner.